mmonfils/iowa-community-blueprints/social-track/README.md

-# Social Track: Block Pods & Mutual Defense
+# Social Track: Block Pods & Neighbor Safety

-Welcome to the tactical coordination layer for block-level communication, decentralized safety verification, and mutual care networks across Iowa neighborhoods.
+Welcome to the social track.
+This section contains simple guides, playbooks, and task-sharing lists to help neighbors talk to each other, stay safe, and coordinate shared care right on their streets.

-## Core Objectives
+## Core Goals

-The Social Track provides actionable templates, playbooks, and task-rotation frameworks designed to:
+The tools in this track are designed to help you:
-* **Establish Hyper-Local Communication Loops**: Build decentralized, encrypted, or offline communication grids that bypass corporate algorithmic suppression.
+* **Start Easy Communication Loops:** Set up simple group text messages or encrypted chats so neighbors can talk instantly and look out for each other.
-* **Form Block Pods**: Gather groups of 3 to 10 adjacent households to coordinate mutual support without relying on top-down state structures or institutional permits.
+* **Build Block Pods:** Group 3 to 10 adjacent households together so they can handle everyday problems and share resources without needing official permits or red tape.
-* **Execute Rapid-Response Care**: Mobilize neighbors immediately during extreme weather events, localized infrastructure failures, or safety concerns.
+* **Provide Fast Care:** Help vulnerable neighbors quickly during severe blizzards, heatwaves, power outages, or sudden safety issues.

-## Directory Contents
+## Folder Contents

-* **`neighbor-organizing-playbook.md`**: A step-by-step manual for identifying, contacting, and aligning neighbors into an autonomous block pod.
+* **`neighbor-organizing-playbook.md`**: A step-by-step guide on how to meet your neighbors, open an easy conversation, and build a local block pod.
-* **`sharing-tasks-fairly.md`**: An open-source, horizontal task rotation and labor sharing sheet to prevent burnout and equalize block responsibilities.
+* **`sharing-tasks-fairly.md`**: A simple guide to rotating everyday neighborhood roles so nobody gets burned out or acts like a boss.

-## Privacy & Data Safety Guardrails
+## Privacy Guardrails

-All tools in this track must strictly strictly honor our **No-PII (Personally Identifiable Information)** guidelines.
-Do not upload local names, exact house numbers, phone digits, or sensitive medical statuses to the public repository.
-Keep working data sets localized on physical paper forms, porch clipboards, or encrypted off-grid storage setups.
+All files in this track must protect our neighbors' privacy.
+Never upload real names, phone numbers, exact addresses, or sensitive health details to GitHub.
+Keep all real names and household contact info completely offline on physical paper clipboard sheets or private phone lists.